hansen942/trip-reports/docs/tatoosh-paradise-3-29-25/contents.md

 ## Paradise "Tour"

-Waking up around 7 AM we packed up camp then skied back down the Paradise parking lot as we could then use the bathroom, refill water bottles, and grab some items we had forgotten in the car.
+Waking up around 7 AM we packed up camp then skied back down to the Paradise parking lot as we could then use the bathroom, refill water bottles, etc.
 En route I dodged a snow cat which was clearing out the entrance to the winter route.
 In hindsight it was kind of nonsensical to schlepp all our stuff up to a camp 300 feet from the parking lot.